Life in the UK Test for Non-Native Speakers

 Hearing information reinforces visual learning.

 Questions that ask "Which of the following is NOT..." are tricky for everyone.
+They're one of the 20 hardest question types.
 For non-native speakers, it's easy to miss the word "NOT."

 English has many words that look or sound similar: